juliangarcia/pyevodyn/README.md

 There is an analytical module, that uses sympy to facilitate calculations with symbolic variables.

-The most mature modules uses NumPy to numerically compute fixation probabilities and stationary distributions in a Moran process.
-Pairwise invasion analysis can also be done via numerical methods.
+The most mature module relies on NumPy to numerically compute fixation probabilities and stationary distributions in a Moran process.
+Pairwise invasion analysis can also be done via numerical methods in symmetric 2-player games.